hbendekgey/house_forecast_2018/data/README.md

 `midterm` | -1  if Democrat in white house, 1 if Republican in white house.
-`nat_vote_dem` | percentage of national house vote that went to Democrats that year `nat_vote_rep` | percentage of national house vote that went to Republicans that year
+`nat_vote_dem` | percentage of national house vote that went to Democrats that year `nat_vote_rep` | percentage of national house vote that went to Republicans that year `rsen_exposure` | number of Republican senate seats up to election minus the number of Democratic seats up `chrseats_sen` | change in Republican seats due to this election

 Note that the convention for the `midterm` variable is opposite of how it appears elsewhere, because this dataset was created to be used with Abramowitz's model.